 In spite of payload limitations, there are some other things that you can do to make your truck ride and handle better.
 Better wheels and tires with higher load ranges, an additional leaf spring, Torklift Stableloads, Timbrens, air bags, better shock absorbers, and a Hellwig Big Wig rear sway-bar are all great improvements, depending on your situation.
 But there’s always a catch with suspension modifications like these.
 Adding them may improve the performance and ride of your truck, but they may also reduce the payload of your truck and may make the ride of your truck much harsher when unloaded.
 In life there’s always some give and take, owning a pickup truck with options is no different.

 So what’s the bottom line?
 If you find that you still need more payload and you aren’t comfortable driving the truck you have, sell it and buy the truck you should have bought to begin with.
 For those who own hard-side truck campers, that usually means getting a one-ton pickup like a Ford F-350, Chevy 3500, or Ram 3500.
 Depending on cab configuration, engine type, bed length (long-bed trucks have higher payloads than short-bed trucks), and rear axle configuration (DRW or SRW), a one-ton truck can net you a payload anywhere between 3,800 and 6,200 pounds.
-Going this route may cost you a little more, but in the long run will save you money and regret.
+Going this route may cost you a little more, but in the long run will save you money, anxiety, and regret.